TKapitan/ALRM-BusinessCentral/README.md

 - Interface object type is not currently supported
 - Setting "Range per BC Instance" is not properly tested
+- Field Ranges in Assignable Ranges are not tested on change whether the old IDs are not already in use

 ## Release Notes